 - The foods will be very hot when removed from the oven, so use oven pads and be careful.

-- If the food is covered during cooking, make sure to leave a small portion vented, or uncovered, so steam doesn't build up and burn you when the covering is removed.
+- If the food is covered during cooking, make sure to leave a small portion vented, or uncovered, so steam doesn't build up and burns you when the covering is removed.

 - The foods should sit as directed in the recipe after being removed from the oven so the heat can continue to spread and dissipate.
 This is called 'standing time', but it is actually more cooking time.